jkulba/az-provision/gists/azure-resourcenaming.md

 # Azure Resource Naming Conventions

 > **NOTE**
 > The following naming conventions are recommendations.
+I purposefully did not use spaces or special characters.

 [resource type] [name] [environment]